nimcastano/c0323-code-solutions/node-process/node-process-quiz-notes.md

 - Why should a full stack Web developer know that computer processes exist?
   Because it tells us how many programs are running asynchronously, all using a bit of the memory.
 To ensure optimization, we need to keep track of how many programs are running and keep it at a minimum.
+  Also to make sure that the processes we want are running are IN FACT running.

 ## Notes